Top local stories of 2019

 The Racers and Ja Morant

 The Murray State Racers made it to the 2019 NCAA tournament with their star player Ja Morant.
-They lost to Florida State, but Morant ended up signing and debuting with the Memphis Grizzlies later in the year.
+The Racers won their first game against the Marquette Golden Eagles, but then lost to Florida State.
+Morant ended up signing and debuting with the Memphis Grizzlies later in the year.